By Saurav · saavos

 If you want a structured list to work through before deploying, the AI chatbot evaluation checklist covers the configuration questions that affect how well a bot performs under GEO-optimized content.
 And if you're still clarifying what kind of tool saavos actually is before deciding whether it fits your stack, what saavos is not draws the lines clearly.

-Start free on saavos — paste your URL, get a chatbot that's already optimized for AI citation, no GEO consultant required.
+Preview saavos — paste your URL, get a chatbot that's already optimized for AI citation, no GEO consultant required.
 Or see our pricing for what each paid tier unlocks.